September 19, 2015

 T MEN (1947)

-Note: This is one of ten films for the unknown Mary Meade, four of which being uncredited.
-She plays the nightclub photographer, Evangeline, during this peak period of her career.
-More success came to June Lockhart, here in her sixth post World War II film as the wife of Alfred Ryder's character.
+Note: This is one of ten films for the unknown Mary Meade, four of which are uncredited.
+She plays the nightclub photographer/counterfeit contact, Evangeline, during this peak period of her career.
+Much more success came to June Lockhart, here in her sixth post-World War II film as the wife of Alfred Ryder's character.

 September 12, 2015